Testing#

 tox -e py310-linux-pyqt5

-To get list of all available environments run:
+To get list of all available environments that may be run:

 tox list

 Some tests create visible napari viewers, which pop up on your monitor then quickly disappear.
 This can be annoying if you are trying to use your computer while the tests are running.
-There are two ways to avoid this:
+You can avoid pop-up windows opening two different ways:

 or